pvbash/project/dev.md

 # DEV branch starting

-pbvbash -- Edited dev branch on github
+1. pbvbash -- Edited dev branch on github
+2. add new gui-branch, update from git-kraken